 In a word, yes.

-Just like with wine, the beer glass highlights and brings out the different beer flavors.
+Just like with wine, the beer glass highlights and brings out the different beer flavours.
 This doesn’t mean that you have to demand the best lager glass when drinking Miller High Life, but if you’re ready to burn your money on a great tasting craft beer, you might as well maximize the experience and drink it from unique beer glasses.

 When it comes to beer, the temperature matters, and the kind of glass that you use to serve the beer can accentuate its particular characteristics.
 As you know, it’s wrong to drink Gillian or Goose Island from a plastic cup.
 When you use proper glassware, you show that you care about your guests and the service you give them.
-It’s indicative of the value of the place and the ambiance.
+It’s indicative of the value of the place and the ambience.